opnfv/opnfvdocs/docs/release/installation.introduction.rst

 Detailed step by step instructions for working with an installation toolchain and installing the required scenario is provided by the installation projects.
-The projects providing installation support for the OPNFV Hunter release are: Apex and Fuel.
+The projects providing installation support for the OPNFV Iruya release are: Airship and Fuel.

 The instructions for each toolchain can be found in these links:

-- :ref:`Apex installation instruction <apex-installation>`
+- :ref:`Airship installation instruction <airship-installation>`
 - :ref:`Fuel installation instruction <fuel-installation>`

 OPNFV Test Frameworks